gregrgay/edx-documentation/en_us/shared/preface.rst

 The pull request dashboard_  is a visualization of the count and age of the pull requests (PRs) assigned to teams at edX.
 Click the bars in this chart to get more information about the PRs.

+The `edx-tools`_ wiki lists publicly shared tools for working with the edX platform, including scripts and helper utilities.

 .. _Resources for Open edX: